Economic impact of the COVID-19 pandemic in Canada: Sports

-All professional and university sports leagues with Canadian teams have suspended their seasons from 13 March 2020 onward.
+All professional and university sports leagues with Canadian teams have suspended their seasons from 13 March 2020 onward with some resuming their seasons beginning in 2021.
 This includes the National Hockey League, the Canadian Hockey League, Hockey Canada, the Canadian Junior Hockey League, U Sports ice hockey, the National Basketball Association, Major League Baseball, Major League Soccer, the Canadian Premier League, the Canadian Soccer Association, and the CONCACAF Champions League.
 On 18 March 2020, the CHL's leagues announced that they would cancel the remainder of their regular seasons.
 All playoffs and the 2020 Memorial Cup were subsequently cancelled 23 March 2020.
-On 8 April, the National Lacrosse League also cancelled the rest of their regular season, with postponement of the playoffs.
+On 8 April 2020, the National Lacrosse League also cancelled the rest of their regular season, with postponement of the playoffs.
 The playoffs would be later cancelled.
 The Canadian Football League delayed its 2020 season no earlier than September 2020, and announced that the 108th Grey Cup festivities in Regina had been cancelled.
 U Sports and most of its conferences have cancelled all fall-semester university athletics competition for the 2020–21 season.

 Golf was one of the first sports to reopen in Canada.
 However, the national amateur and professional golf championships were all cancelled including the PGA Tour Canada, Canadian Open, Canadian Women's Open and the Canadian Amateur.
 Selected provincial competitions went ahead but there were no spectators and no-touch golf was in effect.

 There were no national champions crowned in five-pin bowling in 2020.
 Bowl Canada, the Canadian Five Pin Bowler's Association and the Master Bowlers all cancelled their national finals.
 The Western Canadian Bowling Tour attempted to complete the 2020 season in August, but eventually cancelled the rest of the season.
 Government health orders shut down bowling alleys during the prime competitive season, which scrapped most of the provincial championships.

 Cancelled international sports events in Canada include the 2020 World Women's Curling Championship (originally scheduled to be held from 14 to 22 March in Prince George), the 2020 World Figure Skating Championships (16 to 22 March, Montreal), the 2020 Women's Ice Hockey World Championships (31 March to 10 April, Halifax and Truro, Nova Scotia), and the 2020 Sprint Tour (14 to 15 March, Quebec City) and 2020 World Cup Finals (20 to 21 March, Canmore) of the FIS Cross-Country World Cup.
-Cancelled national competitions include the 2020 Arctic Winter Games (15 to 21 March, Whitehorse) and Nordiq Canada's Canadian Ski Championships (25 March to 2 April, Vernon, British Columbia).
+Cancelled national competitions include the 2020 Arctic Winter Games (15 to 21 March, Whitehorse) and Nordiq Canada's Canadian Ski Championships (25 March to 2 April 2020, Vernon, British Columbia).